PLC Ladder Programming Training Course

 By the end of this training, participants will be able to:

-- Understand the fundamental principles of AI and machine learning.
+- Comprehend the fundamental principles of artificial intelligence and machine learning.

-- Identify key AI applications in manufacturing and automation.
+- Identify key use cases for AI in manufacturing and automation environments.

 Format of the Course